Update system packages

 Then use this command to copy it from your local PC to the VPS server.
 Note: the .pub is the public one to copy:

-Connect to it using the public key on your local device:
+Connect to it using the private key on your local device:

 If you want it to prompt for your private key passphrase when you use ssh user@<YOUR_VPS_IP_ADDRESS>, add this: